-The respondent arrived in Thessaloniki in September, got registered as an asylum seeker and received a white card (“Khartia”) .
-He was alone in a park around the train station of Thessaloniki on October 13 when he was apprehended by police.
-Four or five police officers in dark blue uniforms who arrived on motorbikes and cars.
-They asked him for his documents and he showed them his white card.
-The officers told him to take his clothes off and hit him.
+The respondent arrived in Thessaloniki in September and received a “Khartia” (police note, a document regularizing a personal stay for a limited period of time) .
+He was alone in a park around the train station of Thessaloniki on October 13 when he was apprehended by four or five police officers with dark blue uniforms.
+They approached him with motorbikes and a car and asked him for his documents.
+He showed them his police note, which the officers confiscated.
+After that the officers told him to take off his clothes and hit him.

-Afterwards the respondent was taken into a white car and taken to a police station where he was hit again and then taken to another police station on a mountain in Thessaloniki.
+Then the respondent was taken with a white patrol car to a nearby police station where he was hit again before being transferred to a police station uphill.

 The respondent still had injuries that were still bleeding when the testimony was taken four days after the pushback.